[Photo by Alejandra Mavroski.]

 A Useful Tool

-Completing the circle, I come back to the real point of my first “repeated addition” post.
-I would like you to consider the teaching power of bar diagrams to model arithmetic operations.
+Completing the circle, I come back to the point of my first “repeated addition” post.
+I would like you to consider the teaching power of bar model diagrams to represent arithmetic operations.
 These diagrams are used in the Singapore Primary Math books, and according to one commenter they are popular in Russia and Australia.
 They are even beginning to show up in newer American textbooks, where they are sometimes called “tape diagrams.”

 Here are some advantages of the bar diagram model: